frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 **portability**: it's important to note that the `mmap` function is specific to POSIX-compliant operating systems such as Linux, macOS, and other Unix-like systems.
 This function is not natively available on Windows platforms, which may limit the portability of code that uses it.
 For cross-platform development or in environments that include Windows systems, it's advisable to provide an alternative implementation or use libraries that offer similar functionality in a portable manner.
 In programming competitive programmings that occur in controlled environments, such as ICPC, where the operating system is usually specified (often Linux), the use of `mmap` may be appropriate.
 However, for code that needs to run on multiple platforms, consider using more universal I/O methods, such as `std::ifstream` or `fread`, which are supported on a wider range of operating systems.

-### Parallel Input/Output with Threads (C++20)
+### 4.2.2 Parallel Input/Output with Threads (C++20)

-CC++20 introduced several improvements for parallel programming, including the efficient use of threads and asynchronous tasks with `std::async`.
+C++20 introduced several improvements for parallel programming, including the efficient use of threads and asynchronous tasks with `std::async`.
 In many competitive programming scenarios, input and output (I/O) operations are performed sequentially. **However, despite it being quite rare for input files to be very large in competitive programmings, in cases of intensive I/O or when there is a need to process large volumes of data simultaneously, parallel I/O can be an advantageous strategy**.

 In situations with heavy I/O workloads, such as reading and processing large input files or performing intensive calculations while still reading or writing data, `std::async` and threads can be used to split operations and execute different tasks simultaneously, making the best use of available time.

-#**Example**: of Parallel I/O Using `std::async`
+**Example of Parallel I/O Using `std::async`**

 Below is a simple example of how to use `std::async` to perform input and output operations in parallel.
 In this example, while data is being read, another thread can be used to process or display the data simultaneously, optimizing the time spent on I/O operations: